TypeScript vs JavaScript: Which One is Best?

 3. Object-Oriented Programming: TypeScript also supports objects, classes, interfaces, and other object-oriented programming concepts.

-4. Compiles to JavaScript: TypeScript code doesn’t directly run on the browser, it first goes to the TypeScript compiler, this compiler converts the TypeScript code into regular JavaScript.
+4. Compiles to JavaScript: TypeScript code does not directly run on the browser, it first goes to the TypeScript compiler, this compiler converts the TypeScript code into regular JavaScript.

 5. Strong Community: TypeScript is created by Microsoft and used by most developers around the world.
-Thus, it has strong community support for beginners who have just started learning TypeScript.
+So, it has strong community support for beginners who have just started learning TypeScript.

 TypeScript vs JavaScript